kolrabi/steamcontroller/README.md

 (In no particular order)

 - Figure out how to access the device without running as root or changing permissions.
 Steam games are able to do it too.
+(The USB device itself appears to be world read/writable.
+Maybe talking HID protocols to it directly as a last resort.)
-- Figure out how HID works under Windows and create a port for that as well.
+- ~~Figure out how HID works under Windows and create a port for that as well.~~ Turned out to be easier than under Linux and no permission tricks needed either.
+Nice!
-- Research multiple controllers per dongle.
+- ~~Research multiple controllers per dongle.~~
+  The dongle reports four separate HID devices to the system.
+Each is a slot for a potential connection to a controller.
+This means one only has to worry about one controller per device.
 - Figure out scale and units for angular velocity.
 - Understand pairing better, especially the meaning of `0x3c`.
 - Add some example code for using the controller.
 - Figure out the unknown feature ids.
 - Confirm that the orientation vector is indeed part of a quaternion.
-- Maybe completing the bootloader stuff.
+- ~~Maybe completing the bootloader stuff.~~
+  No!
+Not worth it.
+It could potentially brick people's controllers permanently and void their warranties.
 - Documentation.

 ## License